-- I. Development proposals for equestrian development will be permitted where they: - a) Are of a scale and/or an intensity of equestrian use compatible with the landscape and the special qualities; - b) Demonstrate good design which is well located and responds to local character and distinctiveness: - c) Re-use existing buildings wherever feasible and viable; - d) Locate new buildings, stables, yard areas and facilities adjacent to existing buildings provided they respect the amenities and activities of surrounding properties and uses; - e) Are well located to existing utilities and transport infrastructure, including vehicular and field accesses, tracks and bridleways; - f) Provide new or supplementary landscape features including hard and soft treatments and planting, consistent with local character; and - g) Demonstrate a conservation based land management approach. - 6.64 The purpose of this policy is to ensure the careful planning, design and management of land on which horses are kept.
+- I. Development proposals for equestrian development will be permitted where they: - a) Are of a scale and/or an intensity of equestrian use compatible with the landscape and the special qualities; - b) Demonstrate good design which is well located and responds to local character and distinctiveness; - c) Re-use existing buildings wherever feasible and viable; - d) Locate new buildings, stables, yard areas and facilities adjacent to existing buildings provided they respect the amenities and activities of surrounding properties and uses; - e) Are well located to existing utilities and transport infrastructure, including vehicular and field accesses, tracks and bridleways; - f) Provide new or supplementary landscape features including hard and soft treatments and planting, consistent with local character; and - g) Demonstrate a conservation based land management approach. - 6.65 The purpose of this policy is to ensure the careful planning, design and management of land on which horses are kept.
 It is important that equestrian activities have a positive impact and protect natural beauty.
 Good design should be informed by local character and distinctiveness, with particular reference to farm buildings, layout and materials.
+Further criteria on landscape and design is set out in Policies SD4 and SD5 respectively.